 The INI file is broken down into sections, for visual convenience.
 Sections are delineated by text between [ and ].
 Lines beginning with a semi-colon ';' are comments and ignored.

 Information about each setting follows:

-Contains comments generated when the INI file was last written including the Version of software, the Account, and Domain/Computer.
+Contains comments generated when the INI file was last written including the Version of the software, the Account, and Domain/Computer.

 emaillogs - Set to 1 if the client is to email logs at end of each backup/restore and 0 otherwise.

 noconnect - An alert will be emailed to a client if this number of days has elapsed since the client connected to the backup server.